keithagroves/agent-to-service/README.md

 - **`version`**: The version of the capability itself.
 - **`checksum`**: A cryptographic hash (e.g., SHA-256) of the capability definition, excluding the `checksum` field itself.

-## Step format
-steps:
-  - id: "<step_id>"
-    type: "<step_type>"  # Required: "capability", "sequence", "parallel", "condition"
-    format: "<format>"   # Required for direct execution steps
-    definition: {}       # Required for direct execution steps
-    input_mapping: {}    # Optional
-    output_mapping: {}   # Optional

-By focusing on **capabilities** and supporting **dynamic protocol specifications**, A2S simplifies the way agents discover and execute tasks, allowing for efficient and secure interactions with services regardless of their underlying protocols.

 ### Execution Section

 Since each document represents a single capability, we include an `execution` section directly in the capability definition.
 This section contains all the necessary details for executing the capability.